BIRDSOpenSource/BIRDSOpenSource.github.io/how-tos/identify-launch-provider.md

 ---
-title: How to identify a launch provider
+title: How to Identify a Launch Provider for a CubeSat Mission
 nav_order: 5
 parent: How-to guides
 layout: default
 lang: en
 ---

-#  How to identify a launch provider

 # How to Identify a Launch Provider for a CubeSat Mission